 Fig 5 Schematic diagram of an evaporator

-During this process, cold liquid refrigerant which is flowing inside the evaporator tube of the refrigerator will absorbs the heat of the stuff inside the refrigerator and thereby refrigerant gets vaporized.
+During this process, the cold liquid refrigerant which is flowing inside the evaporator tube of the refrigerator will absorb the heat of the stuff inside the refrigerator and thereby refrigerant gets vaporized.

 Fig 6 Schematic diagram of a Compressor

 In this process, the compressor sucks the vapour refrigerant from the evaporator and compresses it to high pressure and temperature (above room temperature), thus it becomes a superheated vapour refrigerant and is delivered to the condenser!

 The compressor is the reason for the circulation of refrigerant in the refrigeration system, just like our heart which circulates blood throughout the body

 Fig 7 Schematic diagram of a condenser

 Here, Superheated Vapour refrigerant from the compressor gives off heat (which is absorbed from the stuff inside the refrigerator) to an environment and the refrigerant starts to condensate (transforming into liquid) in the condenser tube.

 Fig 8 Schematic diagram of an Expansion valve